bueno12223/bueno12223/README.md

 ## Who I am

-I am a self-motivated professional Front-End Developer with a strong work ethic and excellent interpersonal skills.💻😊 I love working on new projects and being challenged; I also love working with new teams.
+I am a self-motivated professional Front-End and Back-End Developer with a strong work ethic and excellent interpersonal skills.💻😊
+I love working on new projects and being challenged; I also love working with new teams.
 I am very responsive to any change requests or messages
  I can build full websites; you can send me a message or an email at every moment 😁